Shruti-T/carnot_tech_sensorData/README.md

 - `PARCEL_098` — 20 rows
 - `PARCEL_099` — 20 rows
 **Prevalence:** 40 rows (1.2%).
 **Decision — Retain.** They are excluded from any join-dependent analyses (e.g., NDVI by crop type, mill-level aggregations).
-Still, we don't silently destroy time-series data that could be back-filled once the metadata is located.
+Still, I don't silently destroy time-series data that could be back-filled once the metadata is located.
 A warning can be emitted at runtime.

 ### parcel_metadata.csv (28 raw rows)
 ---